 Tizanidine is a myotonolytic agent FDA-approved for the management of spasticity, which may be caused by multiple sclerosis, an acquired brain injury, or a spinal cord injury.
 It has also been shown to be clinically effective in the management of patients suffering from chronic neck and lumbosacral neuralgia with a myofascial component to their pain and regional musculoskeletal pain syndromes.
-Animal studies have shown that tizanidine provides benefit in the perioperative period and in the management of neuropathic pain such as trigeminal neuralgia, in accordance with the effects of clonidine under similar circumstances.
-It is also prescribed off-label for migraine headaches, insomnia, and as an anticonvulsant.
-Tizanidine can also be applied as part of a detoxification therapy regimen in patients exhibiting analgesic rebound headaches to assist with analgesic withdrawal.
+Animal studies have shown that tizanidine provides benefits in the perioperative period and the management of neuropathic pain such as trigeminal neuralgia, similar to the effects of clonidine under similar circumstances.
+Clinicians also prescribe it off-label for migraine headaches, insomnia, and as an anticonvulsant.
+Tizanidine can also be part of a detoxification therapy regimen in patients exhibiting analgesic rebound headaches to assist with analgesic withdrawal.

 Spasticity is a common symptom of upper motor neuron disorders.
 Tizanidine is widely used as a spasmolytic agent for the management of these debilitating conditions.
 However, the data regarding the efficacy and safety of tizanidine compared to other approved skeletal muscle relaxants such as baclofen, dantrolene, and diazepam is limited and of older date.

 Placebo-controlled studies confirm the significant efficacy of tizanidine in reducing spasticity in patients with spinal cord-induced spasticity.
 Literature suggests that patients with more severe spasticity are more likely to benefit from the therapy.
 Drug comparison studies have shown no differences in the efficacy of tizanidine compared with baclofen or diazepam.
 The Tizanidine treatment group did not report increased weakness when compared with controls.
-Furthermore, patients using tizanidine experienced fewer adverse effects than those using the control medications.
+Furthermore, patients using tizanidine experienced fewer adverse effects than those using controlled substances.

 Other comparison studies showed that tizanidine, baclofen, and diazepam were equally effective in decreasing excessive muscle tone in patients with multiple sclerosis or cerebrovascular lesions.
 Muscle strength improved in all three treatment groups, but the improvement was greatest with tizanidine.

-Similar findings are also reported by by Shakespeare et al. showing no differences in efficacy between tizanidine, baclofen, and dantrolene when compared to diazepam.
+Shakespeare et al. also reported similar findings showing no differences in efficacy between tizanidine, baclofen, and dantrolene when compared to diazepam.
 However, diazepam was associated with more sedation.
 Another study by Lataste et al. showed no significant differences between tizanidine and baclofen or diazepam for muscle tone, muscle spasms, clonus, muscle strength, or overall anti-spastic effect.
-However, tizanidine was tolerated slightly better than diazepam and baclofen.
+However, tizanidine tolerance slightly better than diazepam and baclofen.

 Groves et al. report no significant differences between tizanidine or baclofen or diazepam for spasticity by “Ashworth score.”
 However, applying “global tolerability to treatment” favored tizanidine compared to baclofen and diazepam.
 Wallace et al. evaluated the efficacy and tolerability of tizanidine, baclofen, and diazepam and reported increased withdrawal symptoms due to adverse events to tizanidine.